neox-libre/neox-libre/README.md

 GitHub is quite often viewed as problematic in the libre software movement for several reasons:

-- GitHub itself is not free software[1].
+- GitHub itself is not free software and forces users to run non free software to accomplish basic tasks[1].
 Its core infrastructure, backend, and many of its features are proprietary, meaning users do not have full control over the platform or access to modify it

 - GitHub is a centralized service[2], meaning that it represents a single point of control and failure.
 Centralization is a risk in the free software world, where decentralization is preferred to prevent vendor lock-in, data monopolies, and single-point censorship.